dedunu/tech/_posts/2020-05-24-ubuntu-20-04-server-change-dns-and-domain.md

 ---
 layout: post
-title: Ubuntu 20.04 Server: How to change DNS and domain name
+title: "Ubuntu 20.04 Server: How to change DNS and domain name"
 ---

 In the new Ubuntu version, you cannot change `/etc/resolv.conf`.
 You can change it.
 But it won't last a restart.
 It will be replaced by `systemd-resolved`.